Dave's Travel Pages

-Everything you need to know about how to get to Hydra from Athens by ferry or day trip.
+Everything you need to know about how to get from Athens to Hydra by ferry or day trip.
 Here's how to visit the beautiful Saronic island of Hydra made easy!

 A view of Hyrda from the Olympic Cruises boat